AayushRajput006/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
 A complete data structures and algorithms tutorial file.

-1. Arrays
-1.1 Array Traversal code
-1.2 Array Linear Search Code
+# Array Data Structure
+1. Array Traversal - Accessing the elements of the Array.